isabella232/specs-1/proposals/0004-simple-user-sessions.md

 # Simple user sessions

 This is a proposal to provide new APIs and UIs for creating sessions with user identities built on Dat.
-The goal of this proposal is to remain as minimal and simple as possible, while still providing meaningful utility.
+We want to avoid over-prescribing solutions, and so the goal of this proposal is to remain as minimal and simple as possible.

 In the existing Beaker Browser toolset, it is possible to prompt the user to select Dat archives using `DatArchive.selectArchive`.
-While this tool could be adapted to act as a kind of login experience (eg "Select the dat you want to login with") we want to provide users with a clearer set of actions and interfaces around user identities.
+That API could be adapted to act as a kind of login experience (eg "Select the dat you want to login with").
+However, we wish to provide users with a clear set of actions and interfaces around user identities.
 In particular, we think it is important that we:

  - Represent "user dats" as identities
  - Protect access to user dats